sherlcok314159/MIT_6.036/md/wk3_basic.md

 *Q2:What is Polynormial Basis?*

-*Q3:How can we deal with the discrete features?*
+*Q3:How to deal with the discrete features?*